galterdatalab/commandline_genomics/README.md

-# Command Line for Genomics
+# Intro to the Command Line (with Genomics Examples)
 Materials for the Intro to Command Line for Genomics workshops.
 This is a 2-part series of workshops intended to introduce users to the command line, using genomic data examples.

 # Preparation for the class